Cooking Lab: Dressings, sauces, and condiments

 - How does your pantry inventory look?
 Do you think you have what you need to prepare food the way you want?
 What do you still need?
 What do you have that isn’t necessary?

 Using only what you have on hand in your pantry and refrigerator, prepare two recipes from cookbooks you own or an online search.

-Post pictures of your preparation and cooking process, and feel free to share photos of your pantry or anything important (positive or negative) about your kitchen as a part of the post.
+Post a few pictures of your preparation and cooking process, and feel free to share photos of your pantry or anything important (positive or negative) about your kitchen as a part of the post.